 - Life Drain: His Drain Strike allows him to drain the health of enemy he attacks.

 - Lovecraft Lite: Most of the other other Lovecraftian horrors in the game have at least a little bit of this, but Cthulhu tops them all by being a hero.

 - Magic Knight: The degrees of "magic" and "knight" he attains depend on how you handle his branching level-ups.
 Generally speaking, he's got higher Magic, Will, and MP than Sharpe, but lower Strength, Vitality, Agility, and HP.

-- Pragmatic Villainy: He intends to become a hero only because he wants to gain his power back.
+- Nominal Hero: He intends to become a hero only because he wants to gain his power back.

 A woman of the sea who joins Cthulhu after he saves her from monsters.

 - Action Girl: Granted, she ended up in the trouble the first time you meet her, but she's still very capable of kicking your butt.
 Taken even further as Dark Umi in Cthulhu's Angels campaign.

 - Adorkable: She is cheerful, quirky, and is in love with Cthulhu, and she's really cute.